tardate/LittleArduinoProjects/Kraft/IJN/NakajimaB5N2/README.md

 In 2020 Airfix released a special Airfix Club Limited Edition of their [Nakajima B5N2 Kate No. A73012, 1:72](https://www.scalemates.com/kits/airfix-a73012-nakajima-b5n2-kate--1293106) and it has been sitting in my stash ever since.

-The kit is a relatively new tool (2015) and builds beutifully.
+The kit is a relatively new tool (2015) and builds beautifully.
 The main distinction of the special edition is the inclusion of two unusual end/post-war schemes.
 I've never built a Kate before, so didn't do anything unusual here.
 I even went for a convention marking scheme over one of the special.

 ### About the Nakajima B5N2